41st Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 41st Siege Bty had been moving forward most days, but now the Germans were almost back on their Hindenburg Line defences.
-After Fourth Army had carried out the Battle of Épehy and the capture of Ronssoy (18 September), there was a pause to prepare operations to breach this line, while the batteries pounded the outposts.23rd Bde War Diary, September 1918–April 1919, TNA file WO 95/469/5.Edmonds, 1918, Vol IV, pp. 476–7, 483–9.
+After Fourth Army had carried out the Battle of Épehy and the capture of Ronssoy (18 September), there was a pause to prepare operations to breach this line, while the batteries pounded the outposts.
 23rd Brigade was assigned to Australian Corps (with II US Corps under command) for the attack on the Hindenburg Line.
 The bombardment began on 26 September after the batteries had taken up new positions.
 41st Siege Bty had a section of Royal Australian Engineers attached to help it prepare roads and dugouts.
 The US troops had first to take some preliminary objectives before the main assault.
 Their attack on 'The Knoll' went in at 05.30 on 27 September, but they lost it to a counter-attack.
-There was not much hostile shelling, but Maj Fillingham was wounded in the stomach and died two days later.Yockelson, pp. 160–6.
+There was not much hostile shelling, but Maj Fillingham was wounded in the stomach and died two days later.

 That night 41st Siege Bty moved five guns (one was in the workshops) up to just 600 yd behind the Allied front line to support the main attack.
 Zero for the Battle of the St Quentin Canal was 05.50 on 29 September.
-Despite some shortcomings, the Australian–US attack was a success, while the rest of Fourth Army had stormed across the canal.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp.106–10, Sketch 10.Yockelson, pp. 166–84.
+Despite some shortcomings, the Australian–US attack was a success, while the rest of Fourth Army had stormed across the canal.
 Over the following days the battery carried out harassing fire as the Australians pressed forward without any special heavy artillery bombardment until 3 October, when they attacked the Beaurevoir Line.
 For this attack 41st Siege Bty fired on enemy trenches and machine gun posts.
 Next day 23rd Bde came under XIII Corps for the attack on Prospect Hill, after which 41st Siege Bty pushed a section forward.
 On 5 October Maj Osborne arrived to take command of 41st Siege Bty.
 All the 6-inch howitzer batteries were ordered to find suitable positions for an attack on Serain.
 They were shelled on the road forward, but the attack was carried out successfully on 8 October and many French civilians were liberated.
 That evening all the 6-inch howitzers in the brigade were ordered to stand fast, and later told to rest and refit.
-Ammunition supply was becoming a problem over the damaged and crowded roads, and it took Fourth Army almost a week to gather enough for the next major operation, the assault crossing of the River Selle.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp. 164–71, 185, 192–5, 295.
+Ammunition supply was becoming a problem over the damaged and crowded roads, and it took Fourth Army almost a week to gather enough for the next major operation, the assault crossing of the River Selle.